 Note: The extended KrakowCard includes unlimited use of buses and trams within zones I and II.
 Whilst this may not end up the cheaper option, it is convenient to be able to hop on and off at will.

-8:00pm: Food and Drink: Old Town, Tytano, or Forum Przestrzenie
+8:00pm: Food and Drink: Old Town or Forum Przestrzenie

 As you will have discovered, the Old Town is packed with a fantastic range of places to eat and drink, and the standard is generally good.
-But if you want something away from the tourists, Tytano has a very different atmosphere.
+It’s great fun to bar hop and just follow your instincts.

 Another option for summer is Forum Przestrzenie on the banks of the Vistula.
 This is a brutalist Soviet-era hotel converted into a multi-purpose venue.
 It’s good for a drink.
 It gets busy in the evenings and there can be long wait times for food.
 There’s a gallery, huge murals, DJs, ping pong tables, and the like.